kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - Wait for the next release for the issue to be included and fixed
 - Include the fix in an ongoing release (cherry-pick)
-- Release a patch to fix the issue
+- Release a patch to fix the issue.

 In each and every case, the following criteria must be met before the fix can be released: